nus-cs2113-AY2324S2/ip/README.md

 He can echo what you type.

-## Feature: Store three types of Task
+## Feature: Store three types of task.Task

 He can store what you type as a task
 * Type `todo` + `taskContent` to record a **todo** task